This week’s Spanish word of the week is valer.

 Another very useful construction is más vale… followed by a verb in the infinitive, or in the subjunctive, meaning it would be better to…, you’d better…, I’d better… and so forth.

-Más vale que te lleves el abrigo.
-You’d better take your coat.
+Más vale que te lleves el paraguas.
+You’d better take your umbrella.

 Más vale no hacerlo.
 It’d be better not to do it.